-This section explains how to specify the list of cipher suites that are made available to an application (client or server) for the purpose of establishing IIOP/TLS (C++ runtime or Java runtime) and HTTPS (C++ runtime) secure associations.
+This section explains how to specify the list of cipher suites that are made available to an application (client or server) for the purpose of establishing IIOP/TLS and HTTPS secure associations.
 During a security handshake, the client chooses a cipher suite that matches one of the cipher suites available to the server.
 The cipher suite then determines the security algorithms that are used for the secure association.